Female freelancers definitively break the wage gap

 Factors behind the increase

 First of all, more and more women have moved into specialist and senior roles with higher rates.
 Additionally, female freelancers are relatively more often at the 'top' of the market, with more experience and niche roles, while male freelancers have a broader distribution across all experience levels and rate classes.
 Moreover, many women are active in persistently tight sectors such as healthcare, while relatively many male freelancers work in sectors where rates are under pressure, such as ICT.
-Increased rate transparency and attention to equal pay also contribute to the elimination of the previously unexplained gap.
-Finally, the previously mentioned more equal playing field of employment conditions plays a role - particularly in terms of working from home, but also due to the rising need for part-time work among men.
+More rate transparency and attention to equal pay also contribute to the elimination of the previously unexplained gap.
+Finally, the previously mentioned more equal playing field of employment conditions plays a role - particularly in terms of working from home, but also due to the rising demand for part-time work among men.

 Also read: Improving concentration: focus back in digital chaos